ChelseaYeh/RecycleThis/README.md

-# iOS App template for CSML App Studio
+# RecycleThis

 **iOS Versions Supported:** iOS 12.0 and above.
 **Xcode Version Required:** 10.0 and above

 ## Overview

-This is a iOS App template for [CSML App Studio](https://sites.google.com/ucsc.edu/csmlappstudio/detection).
-This app is created based on the [TensorFlow Lite object detection iOS example app](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/ios).
+RecycleThis is an iOS app for detetcing 5 types of recycleable object using machine learning.
+The app was created using the iOS template for [CSML App Studio](https://sites.google.com/ucsc.edu/csmlappstudio/detection).
+The original template was created based on the [TensorFlow Lite object detection iOS example app](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/ios).
 However, a lot of original work is done on the base app.
-The detects the objects (bounding boxes and classes) in the frames seen by your device's back camera, using a quantized [MobileNet SSD](https://github.com/tensorflow/models/tree/master/research/object_detection) model trained on your custom dataset using the CSML App Studio.
+The detects the objects (bounding boxes and classes) in the frames seen by your device's (default) back camera, using a quantized [MobileNet SSD](https://github.com/tensorflow/models/tree/master/research/object_detection) model trained on your custom dataset using the CSML App Studio.
 These instructions walk you through building and running the app on an iOS device.

 ## Prerequisites